Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appsflyer.md

 To configure streaming from Amplitude to AppsFlyer, you need the following information from AppsFlyer.

-- **REST API Key**: The AppsFlyer dev key used for authentication.
-See the [AppsFlyer documentation](https://support.appsflyer.com/hc/en-us/articles/211719806-App-settings-#sdk-authentication-dev-key) for help locating your dev key.
+- **AppsFlyer Dev Key**: The AppsFlyer Dev Key used for authentication.
+See the [AppsFlyer documentation](https://support.appsflyer.com/hc/en-us/articles/211719806-App-settings-#sdk-authentication-dev-key) for help locating your Dev Key.
 - **AppsFlyer App ID**: The AppsFlyer identifier for your app.
 It's located in AppsFlyer App Settings and can also be retrieved from the URL in your AppsFlyer Dashboards.

 ### Create a new sync